 Both logic level and standard MOSFETs can be used.
-The reference designs derive gate drive from the 12 V supply which is generally available in most computer systems and utilize logic level MOSFETs.
+The reference designs derive gate drive from the 12 V supply which is generally available in most computer systems and use logic level MOSFETs.
 A charge pump may be easily implemented to support 5.0 V only systems.
 Multiple MOSFETs may be paralleled to reduce losses and improve efficiency and thermal management.

 Voltage applied to the MOSFET gates depends on the application circuit used.
-Both upper and lower gate driver outputs are specified to drive to within 1.5 V of ground when in the low state and to within 2.0 V of their respective bias supplies when in the high state.
-In practice, the MOSFET gates will be driven rail to rail due to overshoot caused by the capacitive load they present to the controller IC.
-For the typical application where $V{CC1} = V{CC2} = 12 V$ and 5.0 V is used as the source for the regulator output current, the following gate drive is provided;
+The gate driver output is specified to drive to within 1.5 V of ground when in the low state and to within 2.0 V of its bias supply when in the high state.
+In practice, the MOSFET gate will be driven rail to rail due to overshoot caused by the capacitive load it presents to the controller IC.
+For the typical application where $V{CC1} = V{CC2} = 12 \text{ V}$ and 5.0 V is used as the source for the regulator output current, the following gate drive is provided;

-$V{GATE(H)} = 12 V - 5.0 V = 7.0 V, V{GATE(L)} = 12 V$ (see Figure 19.)
+$$V{GATE(H)} = 12 V - 5.0 V = 7.0 V$$

+(see Figure 17.)